Portrait of Dr. Kelly Lynn Clary

 Dr. Clary has clinical experience with the University of Illinois at Urbana-Champaign Counseling Center's Alcohol and Other Drug Office Team, and at numerous community agencies including the Champaign County Juvenile Detention Center, an Outpatient Substance Use Facility, Carle Emergency Department, and a Universal Health Services Inpatient Psychiatric Hospital.

-Dr. Clary has worked on numerous research projects funded by the Substance Abuse and Mental Health Services Administration, Center for Protective Services, Illinois Department of Human Services, and National Institutes of Health throughout her research program.
+Dr. Clary has worked on numerous research projects funded by the Substance Abuse and Mental Health Services Administration, Center for Protective Services, the Illinois Department of Human Services, U.S. Department of Veterans Affairs, and the National Institutes of Health throughout her research program.

 Research Interests

-Dr. Clary's research agenda includes exploring and documenting developmental and cultural factors/causes and consequences related to high-risk health behaviors, particularly substance use among placed at-risk populations (e.g., military/veterans, emerging adults, college students, and LGBTQIA persons).
-Further, she hopes to develop, implement, and evaluate culturally informed measures and interventions to reduce health disparities (e.g., substance use, mental health, suicide).
-Dr. Clary was selected among 20 scholars as a National Institutes of Health (NIH) Center for Health Equity Research (CHER) Fellow for Summer 2021.
-She participated in a 6-day research-intensive training to enhance the readiness of early-career faculty at minority-serving institutions to conduct community-based, social, and health behavior research.
+Dr. Clary's research agenda includes exploring and documenting developmental and cultural factors/causes and consequences related to high-risk health behaviors, particularly substance use among certain populations (e.g., military/veterans, emerging adults, college students, and adolescents).
+Further, she hopes to develop, implement, and evaluate measures and interventions to reduce high-risk health behaviors (e.g., substance use, mental health, suicide).

 Research Interests: Substance Use/Misuse; Mental Health; Emerging Adults; Military/Veterans; Qualitative Methods